BSc (Hons) Computer Science

 MA Design: Mew Media and Technology

-Richard is currently Course Leader for the BA (Hons) Computer Games Enterprise course.
+Richard is currently Course Leader for the MA Games Enterprise course.
 He also has been a Senior Lecturer on the BA (Hons) Computer Games Design course since 2008.
 He specialises in games engines and the games development process.

-Richard is also actively involved in the development of the Computer Games Design alumni activity and the games development community in South Wales as part of http://www.gameswales.org
+Richard is also actively involved in the development of the Computer Games Design alumni community and the games development community in South Wales as part of Games Wales http://www.gameswales.org

 Richard has a background in Computing and Interaction Design having graduated from the University of Wales, Newport postgraduate programme in 2005 with an MA in Design (New Media & Technology).
 Previously he studied for his BSc (Hons) Computer Science at Exeter University graduating in 2003.